Politics of Turkmenistan: History

 The 1992 constitution established two parliamentary bodies, a unicameral People's Council or Halk Maslahaty (supreme legislative body of up to 2,500 delegates, some of whom were elected by popular vote and some of whom were appointed; met at least yearly) and a unicameral Assembly or Mejlis (originally 50 seats, eventually expanded to 125, whose members are elected by popular vote to serve five-year terms).

 In late 2003 legislation was passed reducing the powers of the Mejlis and making the Halk Maslahaty the supreme legislative organ.
 The Halk Maslahaty could at that point legally dissolve the Mejlis, and the president was now able to participate in the Mejlis as its supreme leader.
 The Mejlis could no longer adopt or amend the constitution, or announce referendums or its elections.
 Since President Saparmurat Niyazov was both the "Chairman for Life" of the Halk Maslahaty and the supreme leader of the Mejlis, the 2003 law had the effect of making him the sole authority of both the executive and legislative branches of government.

 Following Niyazov's death, in 2008, President Gurbanguly Berdimuhamedow introduced a new constitution under which the Halk Maslahaty was reformed into an "Elders Council" with no legislative authority, and nominal legislative authority reverted to a unicameral Mejlis.

 In October 2017, President Berdimuhamedow reorganized the Council of Elders into a new People's Council.
 In September 2020 the Turkmenistan Parliament adopted a constitutional amendment creating an upper chamber and thus making the Parliament bicameral.
 The People's Council became the upper chamber.
 Of its 56 members, 48 are indirectly elected and 8 are appointed by the president.
 Together with the previous unicameral parliamentary body, the 125-seat Mejlis, as the lower chamber, the Parliament is now called the National Council (Milli Geňeş).

 Election to the upper chamber was held 28 March 2021.
 Elections to the Mejlis were last held 25 March 2018.

 In January 2023 both chambers of parliament proposed to abolish the Halk Maslahaty as a legislative organ, to reform it as an independent representative body, and to place all legislative authority in a unicameral Assembly (Mejlis).
-This proposal was adopted in a joint sesssion of the National Council on 21 January 2023.
+This proposal was adopted in a joint session of the National Council on 21 January 2023.